gcallah/BookReviews/mitchell.md

 A society of perfect workers and degraded man is not one conducive to freedom.
 (72)

-Distributism Schumacher
+Arriving in the twentieth century,

-Mitchell then turns his attention to the distributists and ordo-liberals.
+Mitchell turns his attention to the distributists and ordo-liberals.
-Distributism What is a intellectual movement founded by Hilaire Belloc and GK Chesterton, based on Catholic social teaching.
+Distributism is an intellectual movement founded by Hilaire Belloc and GK Chesterton, based on Catholic social teaching.
 The ordo-liberals were mainly German, market-oriented economists who nevertheless rejected laissez-faire, believing that the market needed regulation to produce good social outcomes.
 They shared a concern that "too little consideration is given to human scale in our economic arrangements."
 (84)

-The increasing dominance of giant private firms and giant government bureaucracies over social life meant that workers Became alienated from their product, and no longer found fulfillment in their work.
-As Röpke put it:
+The increasing dominance of giant private firms and giant government bureaucracies over social life meant that workers become alienated from their product, and no longer find fulfillment in their work.
+As ordoliberal economist Wilhelm Röpke put it:
 "Work instead of being a satisfaction and fulfillment of life becomes a mere means and the hours spent at work a mere liability, whereas normally these ought to represent an asset in the balance sheet of life."
 (85)